Darnell-Chen/SMS-RemindR/Notes.md

 Notes:   Intitialize family size to 0 when user initially registers the account.

-         Use

-         `req.user.email`

-         to get the email for querying MongoDB.
+         Use 'req.user.email' to get the email for querying MongoDB.